-Report on Compliance for Each Major State Project
+Report on Compliance for Each Major Federal Program and State Project Opinion on Each Major Federal Program and State Project

-We have audited the City of Umatilla, Florida's (the City) compliance with the types of compliance requirements described in the Florida Department of Financial Services State Projects Compliance Supplement that could have a direct and material effect on each of the City's major state projects for the year ended September 30, 2021.
-The City's major state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the City of Umatilla, Florida's (the City) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement, and the requirements described in the Department of Financial Services State Projects Compliance Supplement, and Chapter 10.550, Rules of the Auditor General, that could have a direct and material effect on each of the City's major federal programs and state projects for the year ended September 30, 2023.
+The City's major federal programs and state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and guestioned costs.